MoEfication: Transformer Feed-forward Layers are Mixtures of Experts

 \subsection{Experimental Setups}

-\textbf{Model and Hyperparameters.} We use T5-Large~\cite{T5}, which has 48 Transformer layers and over 700 million parameters.
-We use Adam as the optimizer and a learning rate of 1e-6 for fine-tuning on downstream tasks.
-We use a small learning rate of 1e-7 for calibration.
-For both fine-tuning and calibration, the batch size is set to 64 and the number of epochs is set to 3.
+\textbf{Models and Hyperparameter.} We use four variants of T5~\cite{T5}, which are the 60-million-parameter T5-Small, the 200-million-parameter T5-Base, the 700-million-parameter T5-Large, and the 3-billion-parameter T5-XLarge.
+The non-linear activation function is ReLU~\cite{ReLU}.
+We use Adam as the optimizer and a learning rate of $10^{-6}$ for fine-tuning T5 models on downstream tasks.
+The batch size is set to $64$ and the number of epochs is set to $3$.

 \textbf{Datasets.} We use several natural language understanding datasets to evaluate our models.
-For text classification, we use GLUE benchmark~\cite{GLUE}, including MNLI~\cite{williams2018broad}, QNLI~\cite{SQuAD}, QQP\footnote{\url{https://data.quora.com}}, RTE~\cite{dagan2006pascal}, SST-2~\cite{socher2013recursive}, MRPC~\cite{dolan2005automatically}, CoLA~\cite{warstadt2018neural}, and STS-B~\cite{giampiccolo2007third}.
-For reading comprehension, we use SQuAD~\cite{SQuAD} and RACE~\cite{RACE}, which are the representative datasets for span extraction and multi-choice QA, respectively.
+We use SST-2~\cite{socher2013recursive}, MNLI-matched~\cite{williams2018broad}, and RACE~\cite{RACE} as the main evaluation datasets, which cover single-sentence classification, sentence-pair classification, and reading comprehension.
 We report the results on their development sets.
-For MNLI, QNLI, QQP, RTE, SST-2, MRPC, RACE, we use accuracy as the metric.
-For CoLA, we use matthews correlation coefficient as the metric.
-For STS-B, we use pearson and spearman correlation as the metrics.
-For SQuAD, we use F1 score as the metric.

-\textbf{Expert Construction.} The number of experts is set to 128.
-For balanced k-means, we use the implementation of an open-source repository~\footnote{\url{https://github.com/ndanielsen/Same-Size-K-Means}}.
-When constructing the co-activation graph, we discard the edges whose co-activation values are less than the 80\% quantile of all values because these values are too small to be taken into consideration.
-Besides Parameter Clustering Split and Co-activation Graph Split, we also implement Random Split, which uses an identity matrix as $\mP$.
+We also report the results of MoEfication in other datasets in Appendix~\ref{sec:other} including the tasks in GLUE benchmark~\cite{GLUE} and SQuAD~\cite{SQuAD}.